medalotte/SystemVerilog-UART/README.md

-# systemverilog-uart
+# SystemVerilog-UART
-discription of uart transmitter and receiver by using SystemVerilog
+discription of UART transmitter and receiver by using SystemVerilog